Social Meditation turns social interaction into a meditation practice.

 Where does social meditation come from?

-Social Meditation was developed by Nick Kranz, a Shastri (senior teacher) in the Shambhala Buddhist tradition.
+Social Meditation was developed by Nick Kranz, a Senior teacher who Trained in the Shambhala Buddhist tradition as well as Traditional Tibetan Buddhist lineages.

 Over several years of exploration with meditation practitioners in Boston, Nick realized that certain ways of creating a group environment allow people to share a powerful, direct experience of basic human worthiness—in themselves and each other—without the need for additional terminology or teachings.
 What he discovered is now practiced internationally as Social Meditation.